konsumer/rawproto/README.md

 }
 ```

 You can use any types, from above, and set the name to whatever you want.
-Since it's flat, and JSON doesn't allow multiple keys with same name, it helps to prefix it witht the path (like `media`, above.)
+Since it's flat, and JSON doesn't allow multiple keys with same name, it helps to prefix it with the path (like `media`, above.)
 When JSON/proto is generated, or it is viewed in web UI, it will only use the last segment, anyway.

 ### protoc

-If you already have some of your types defined in a proto file, or just find that easier to make proto typemaps in (it generally is much nicer) you can use [protoc-gen-typemap](https://github.com/konsumer/protoc-gen-typemap) to generate typemaps:
+If you already have some of your types defined in a proto file, or just find that easier to make proto typemaps in (it generally is much nicer, and there is more tooling available) you can use [protoc-gen-typemap](https://github.com/konsumer/protoc-gen-typemap) to generate typemaps:

 ```
 npm i -g protoc-gen-typemap